On the generalization of language models from in-context learning and finetuning: a controlled study: Experiments

 \subsection{Semantic structure benchmark}

 We then test the semantic structure benchmark (Fig. \ref{fig:semantic_results}), which integrates multiple kinds of generalization in a richer learning setting.
 In this setting, we evaluate performance on: a) rephrased training statements (that preserve the direction of the relation) denoted as `train' in the figure, b) reversals, c) syllogistic inferences, and d) propositions about held out categories.
 Across these settings, we find an overall benefit of ICL over finetuning, though the magnitude of this benefit varies depending on the split.
 We find some improvements in generalization to even rephrased information from training, and more dramatic improvements on reversals and syllogisms.
 However, the category-holdout split remains difficult, and improvements from ICL are minimal.
 Furthermore, we continue to find that augmenting the finetuning data with in-context inferences improves performance from finetuning, in many cases outperforming even ICL.
+Most improvements are statistically significant (\(ts>2.79\), \(p<0.01\)) except for ICL on Syllogisms and both on Category show only marginal improvements (\(1.95>ts>1.93\), \(p=0.05\)).
 (N.B., in this setting we \emph{do not} use sentence splitting for the finetuning baseline, as we find it impairs performance and we want to compare to the strongest baselines; results with sentence-splitting for the baseline, along with other ablations, can be found in Appx. \ref{appx:experiments:prompts_comparison}.)

 Our results in this section also highlight an important nuance to prior results on the reversal curse \citep{berglund2024reversal}.
 When the information being tested forms part of a broader coherent structure of knowledge (such as our semantic structure), finetuning alone does exhibit \emph{some} above-chance generalization to reversals.
-This generalization may be due to the fact that other information in the training set can support the reversed conclusion; e.g. if the reversal is from ``birds include eagles'' to ``eagles are a type of bird,'' but the training set also includes statements ``eagles have wings,'' that information may enable an alternative route to inferring the reversal (associatively if not logically).
-Nevertheless, in-context learning and augmented finetuning continue to perform substantially better than finetuning alone.
+This generalization may be due to the fact that other information in the training set can support the reversed conclusion; e.g. if the reversal were from ``birds include eagles'' to ``eagles are a type of bird,'' but the training set also includes statements such as ``eagles have wings,'' that information may enable an alternative route to inferring the reversal (associatively if not logically).
+Nevertheless, in-context learning and augmented finetuning continue to perform substantially better than finetuning alone in most cases.